 - I. United States History

 - II.
 European History

-- (This area may include Continental European History or British History)

 - III.
 Latin American History

 - IV.
 Asian History

-All M.A. students and M.S. students must, on the comprehensive examination, demonstrate proficiency in one primary area of concentration and one secondary area.
+On the comprehensive examination, all Master's students must demonstrate proficiency in one primary area of concentration and one secondary area.
 Two members of the examining committee will represent the primary area and one member will represent the secondary area.
-United States History and European History may be selected as either primary or secondary areas.
-Latin American and Asian History may be selected only as a secondary areas.
+United States History, European History, and Latin American History may be selected as either primary or secondary areas.
+Asian History may be selected only as a secondary area.
 The nature and scope of the material to be included from each area will be determined by the graduate committee.